genepi/imputationserver-aws/README.md

     --bootstrap-actions Path=s3://michigan-imputation-aws-public/bootstrap.sh,Args=[]
 ```

+## Connect to the EC2 instance

+The DNS-Name of the Cloudgene instance can be found in property `MasterPublicDnsName` (e.g. ec2-13-59-108-176.us-east-2.compute.amazonaws.com) Cloudgene runs on port **8082** (e.g. http://ec2-13-59-108-176.us-east-2.compute.amazonaws.com:8082).

+**Attention**: If you start the cluster for the first time, you need to open port 8082.
+The security group of the master node can be found in property `EmrManagedMasterSecurityGroup`.
+Open Amazon Web Console, click on EC2 -> Security Group and configure inboud traffic.

+## Submit your fist imputation job

+Login as **admin** with the default admin password **admin1978**.
+You can now start a job by clicking on *Run*.
+More about submitting jobs and data preparation can be found in our [documentation]

+## Monitor your cluster

 After submitting, you get a cluster id `j-XXXXXXXXXX`.
 Use this id to check the state of the cluster:

 ```